christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part3.md

 ```bash
 chmod +x catalogcrawl.sh
 ```
-Running the script is then as easy as typing in the terminal window.
+Running the script is then as easy as typing the following in the terminal window.
 ```bash
 ./catalogcrawl.sh
 ```